(But Not For The Throttler)

 A typical default number here is higher; often around 10.
 I have found kicking it down just a bit more is much better for your drivetrain if you have a heavy (cargo) bike; especially one that is loaded.
 Even if its not a cargo bike, how bad can it be to beat on your drivetrain less?
 Remember you can always mash the throttle if you want <clarkson> power </clarkson>.

-UPDATE (10 May 2021): No more messing around: I now use a setting of 5 here to match the same setting on the Throttle Screen below.
-The reduced wear and tear on your drivetrain is well worth it and there's no downside to a smooth startup.
+UPDATE (19 May 2023): No more messing around: I now use a setting of 2% here as well as on the Throttle Screen below.
+The reduced wear and tear on your drivetrain is well worth it and there’s no downside to a smooth startup.
 This also helps noticeably with gentle shifting when you are doing the stutter-step method of gear shifting and you goof and rush the process a bit.

 Slow Start Mode